JWCISLO85/Active-Directory/README.md

 - Created the Client VM and used the same Virtual Network and Resource Group used for the Domain Controller.

-<h2>Ensuring Connectivity Betwen the client and Domain Controller</h2>
+<h2>Ensuring Connectivity Between the client and Domain Controller</h2>

 ![RDP Client 1 from my computer](https://github.com/user-attachments/assets/2079f459-fbde-4bdd-97eb-88aae5303530)